pds-data-dictionaries/PDS-Data-Dictionaries.github.io/docs/source/support/github-help.rst

 Using Github Desktop (TBD hrs)
 ------------------------------

 For most people using Github.com, you will want to use `Github Desktop <http://desktop.github.com/>`_, which is a desktop application to locally update your Github repositories.
 Once you download, install, and open the application, the initial prompt will present with an option to "Create a Tutorial Repository", which will walk you through a tutorial to get started with Github Desktop.
-See this `Github Blog <Create a Tutorial Repository>`_ post for more information on Github Desktop and this intro tutorial.
+See this `Github Blog <https://github.blog/2019-10-02-get-started-easier-with-github-desktop-2-2/>`_ post for more information on Github Desktop and this intro tutorial.

 If you wish to access Github via command-line, there are numerous tutorial online for doing so.